strategineer/personal-website/content/books/2024-07-25/index.md

 Sasha ends up going there without knowing what it is and is thrust into a world of dark academia with widespread and fantastical implications.

 <!--more-->

-This novel is great, I highly recommend it if you're into weird AF stories.

 **Minor story spoilers**